-My research interests include Markov chain Monte Carlo methods for Bayesian and frequentist inference, nonparametric estimation of the hazard function for right-censored and interval-censored data, applications of multiple imputation to censored regression data, models and measures of interrater agreement/ disagreement, and mathematical models of carcinogenesis.
-My recent work considers the use of Bayesian inference in mixtures-of-experts and hierarchical mixtures-of-experts neural network architectures with applications to speech recognition, breast cancer diagnosis, financial exchange rate data, and global meteorological information.
+My research interests include Markov chain Monte Carlo methods for Bayesian and frequentist inference, nonparametric estimation of the hazard function for right-censored and interval-censored data, methodology for ecological Inference, applications of multiple imputation to censored regression data, as well as models and measures of interrater agreement/ disagreement.
+My recent work considers the use of Bayesian inference in mixtures-of-experts and hierarchical mixtures-of-experts neural network architectures.

 Mixtures of marginal models (with Ori Rosen and Wenxin Jiang) Biometrika 87 (2000), 391-404.

 Binomial-beta hierarchical models for ecological inference (with Gary King and Ori Rosen) Sociological Methods and Research 28 (1999), 61-90.